filipek92/kati/README.md

 1. user attaches identification card to reader located near the door
 2. reader parses identification of the card
 3. authorization request is send to IS to perform authorization and authentication
-3. access to the door is granted or rejected according to reply from IS server
+3. access to the door is granted or denied according to reply from IS server

 [RaspberryPi](https://www.raspberrypi.org/) is used as remote controller located near the door.